zeus-fyi/zeus/README.md

 ## Hercules ##

-Hercules is web3 middleware that manages web3 infrastruture and connections to other middleware packages, such as web3signer, chain snapshot downloading, setting up mev-boost, orchestrating transcations and client switching, key generation and management, and much more coming soon.
+Hercules is web3 middleware that manages web3 infrastructure and connections to other middleware packages, such as web3signer, chain snapshot downloading, setting up mev-boost, orchestrating transactions and client switching, key generation and management, and much more coming soon.

 ### Upcoming Features Overview